How to grow echiums

 Echiums are related to borage and share similar characteristics, such as hairy stems and leaves, and nectar-rich flowers that are loved by pollinating insects.
-There are around 40 species of Echium that grow across Europe and Asia.
-These range from the common Echium vulgare, also known as viper’s bugloss (the seed looks a little like a snake’s head), to the gigantic Echium pininana or tree echium, that can grow to around 5m.
-The taller varieties originate from the Canary islands so will only grow in similar conditions and need protecting in the UK.
+There are around 40 species of echium that grow across Europe and Asia.
+These range from the common Echium vulgare, also known as viper’s bugloss (the seed looks a little like a snake’s head) to the gigantic Echium pininana or tree echium, which can grow to around 5m.
+The taller varieties originate from the Canary Islands, so will only grow in similar conditions and need protecting from frost in the UK.
 However, they will usually self-seed prolifically, so will colonise your garden if allowed to.
-Be careful when handling, as the sap can irritate the skin and all parts of the plant are toxic if eaten.
+Be careful when handling them as the sap can irritate the skin and all parts of an echium plant are toxic if eaten.

-Echiums need free draining soil to enable them survive wet winters.
-They thrive in full sun but will tolerate shadier situations – they might get a little misshapen as they grow in the direction of the light.
-You can grow them in large containers and this may be the best option for the more tender varieties, as they will need to be overwintered indoors.
+Echiums need free-draining soil to enable them survive wet winters.
+They thrive in full sun but will tolerate shadier situations – they might become misshapen as they grow in the direction of the light.
+Some varieties grow well in large containers, which may be the best option for the more tender perennial varieties, as they will need to be overwintered indoors.

 Growing echiums from seed and taking cuttings

-Biennial echiums will self-seed readily.
-Alternatively you can collect seed to ensure you don’t end up with plants in the wrong place.
-You can take cuttings from the shrubbier species in late May and June, after flowering.
+Annual and biennial echiums will self-seed readily.
+Alternatively, you can collect seed to ensure you don’t end up with plants in the wrong place.
+Keep them in a dry envelope over winter and sow them the following spring to summer.

 Echium varieties to grow

 Echium pininana is one of the more recognisable varieties with its dramatically tall spires.
 Biennial, it will self-seed readily in the right spot.
 The Royal Horticultural Society has given it its Award of Garden Merit (AGM)